kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/hash-collision.md

 1. **Avoid Variable-Length Arguments**: Avoid using `abi.encodePacked()` with variable-length arguments such as arrays and strings.
 Instead, use fixed-length arrays to ensure the encoding is unique and unambiguous.

 2. **Use `abi.encode()` Instead**: Unlike `abi.encodePacked()`, `abi.encode()` includes additional type information and length prefixes in the encoding, making it much less prone to hash collisions.
 Switching from `abi.encodePacked()` to `abi.encode()` is a simple yet effective fix.

+> [!IMPORTANT]
+> Replay Protection does not protect against possible hash collisions!
+>
+> It is listed here as a defense in depth strategy and SHOULD NOT be solely relied upon to protect against said vulnerability

 3. **Replay Protection**: Implement replay protection mechanisms to prevent attackers from reusing valid signatures.
 This can involve including nonces or timestamps in the signed data.
 However, this does not completely eliminate the risk of hash collisions but adds an additional layer of security.
 More on this can be found [here](./missing-protection-signature-replay.md)

 ## Sources